-- When speaking to price shoppers, CSRs were 49% more likely to book an appointment if they built rapport and value during the call.
+- When speaking to price shoppers, representatives were 49% more likely to book an appointment if they built rapport and value during the call.

 Many home improvement contractors fervently believe that price shoppers aren't serious about purchasing their services.
 That belief is creating a blind spot in your business that could be costing you money.
 The reality is this: 32% of homeowners ask a question about pricing on the initial call.

 Unless you have an unlimited marketing budget and can throw money around as a result, the answer is a resounding ‘No’.

 Whether you realize it or not, when a potential customer calls you to discuss your services, you’re engaged in a sales conversation.
-That means that many of the most common sales tips and best practices must be applied to that conversation to win their trust and earn their business.
+That means that many of the most common sales tips and best practices must be applied to that conversation to win the potential customer's trust and earn their business.

-Chief among them is one sales truism: You don't discuss price until you understand their needs, have built value, rapport and addressed any of their concerns.
+Chief among them is one sales truism: You don't discuss price until you understand their needs, have built value and rapport, and have addressed their concerns.

-The reality is that it's challenging to do those things over the phone, especially on the initial phone call - making an actual discussion about pricing ill-timed and typically ill-received.
+The reality is that it's challenging to do those things over the phone, especially on the initial phone call—making a discussion about pricing ill-timed and typically ill-received.

-When looking at our call data, we learned that during calls with "price shoppers", the booked appointment rate for CSRs that quoted a price was 39%, compared to 58% who didn't give a price quote.
+When looking at our call data, we learned that during calls with price shoppers, the booked appointment rate for representatives that quoted a price was 39%, compared to 58% who didn't give a price quote.

 Let’s look at an actual example.

 Homeowner: Hello, my water heater isn’t getting the water hot and I’m curious what you charge to come out and fix it?

-CSR: We charge $159 for the first hour and $99 each subsequent hour.
+Rep: We charge $159 for the first hour and $99 for each subsequent hour.
 Would you like to go ahead and schedule service?

 What reason have you given them to choose your service over another plumbing company?
 As far as they are concerned, you're simply a price tag.
 You've commoditized your company and your service, and have given the homeowner no other reason to choose you other than price.